cilium/cilium/Documentation/architecture.rst

    allow rules.
 If a label is both denied and allowed, it will always be denied.
-2. If a node allows a label and a child node later denies the label then the label will be denied unless the allow rule is a *always-allow* rule in which case the parent always takes precedence.
+2. If a node allows a label and a child node later denies the label then the label will be denied unless the allow rule is a *always-accept* rule in which case the parent always takes precedence.

 Merging of Nodes